the-xentropy/xencrypt/README.md

 Tired of wasting lots of time obfuscating PowerShell scripts like invoke-mimikatz only to have them get detected anyway?
 Wouldn't it be awesome if you could take any script and automatically and with almost no effort generate a near-infinite amount of variants in order to defeat signature-based antivirus detection mechanisms?

 WELL, NOW YOU CAN!
 For the low low price of free!
 Xencrypt is a PowerShell crypter that uses AES encryption and Gzip/DEFLATE compression to with every invocation generate a completely unique yet functionally equivalent output script given any input script.
 It does this by compressing and encrypting the input script and storing this data as a payload in a new script which will unencrypt and decompress the payload before running it.
-In essence, it is to powershell what a PE crypter is.
+In essence, it is to PowerShell what a PE crypter is.

 ## In action
 ![Bypass](./bypass.png)